ConfigMgr

 Background

-Since I needed to setup SQL Server Reporting Services (SSRS) 2017 a second time (for a new reporting services point in my lab), I decided to put together a blog post series about how to install SQL Server 2017 and SSRS 2017, and then how to add the SSRS site as a reporting point in SCCM current branch.
+Since I needed to setup SQL Server Reporting Services (SSRS) 2017 a second time (for a new reporting services point in my lab), I decided to put together a blog post series about how to install SQL Server 2017 and SSRS 2017, and then how to add the SSRS site as a reporting point in ConfigMgr current branch.

 Prerequisites